gomorpheus/morpheus-automation-examples/Automation/Ansible/GalaxyExample/PatchingLinuxServers.md

-# Patching Linux servers using Anisble with Morpheus to report on the Patching data.
+# Patching Linux servers using Ansible with Morpheus to report on the Patching data.

 ### Use Case:
 When a user deploys an instance *in this use case we are referring to Centos 7* from Morpheus, based on the Operating system and version the instance should be added to a patching job.
 The job is scheduled to run on the 29th of every month at 23:45hrs.
 The job runs an ansible playbook on all the servers attached, the play patching the OS to latest verion.
 The patching results (success, failed, noChanges) are then recorded in Morpheus.
 A custom report type (report template) is added to generate a report on the patching results.